Who is Mustafa Kemal Ataturk and what did he achieve?

 How did Ataturk rise to power?

-In the year 1914, Mustafa Kemal was entrusted with the responsibility of commanding and organising the 19th division at the Battle of Gallipoli.
+In the year 1914, Mustafa Kemal was entrusted with the responsibility of commanding and organising the 19th infantry division at the front-line of the Battle of Gallipoli.

 The last service that Ataturk offered at the Ottoman troop was ensuring that the Ottoman army returned to Turkey when they were left out in the south.

-In the year 1918, the army was dissolved, and Mustafa Kemal returned to the Ottoman Empire.
+In 1919, Mustafa Kemal resigned from the Ottoman army and returned to the Ottoman Empire.

-Later, in the year 1921, Mustafa Kemal came up with a provisional government at Ankara.
+Later, in 1921, Mustafa Kemal came up with a provisional government in Ankara.

 In 1922, The Ottoman Empire was abolished.
 In 1923, Turkey became a republic.

-Mustafa Kemal became its first president.
-Ataturk created a party regime that was free from conflict until the year 1945.
+Mustafa Kemal became the first president of Turkey.
+He founded a party regime that was free from conflict until the year 1945.

-As the president, he established a political and social reorganisation of his nation.
+As the president of Turkey, Ataturk established a political and social re-organisation of his nation.

 Some of the reforms were the elimination of the Islamic institutes, the introduction of Latin scripts, and the liberation of women.
 He also established strong relations with neighbouring states.